dev-akhilesh/SpotifyCLone/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.
-Please ensure your code follows the project's coding standards and has appropriate tests.
+Please ensure your code follows the project's coding standards.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize and enhance this README file according to your project's specific needs.
-Make sure to replace the placeholder images and URLs with actual project information.
-Good luck with your Spotify clone project!